Azure-Samples/app-service-msi-keyvault-dotnet/README.md

+## Background
+For Service-to-Azure-Service authentication, where the Azure service supports Azure AD based authentication, the current approach involves creating an Azure AD application and associated credential, and using that credential to get a token.

+The sample [here](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-use-from-web-application) shows how this approach is used to authenticate to Azure Key Vault from a Web App.
+While this approach works well, there are two shortcomings:
+1. The Azure AD application credentials are typically hard coded in the source code.
+Developers tend to push the code to source repositories as-is, which leads to credentials in source.
+2. The Azure AD application credentials expire, and so need to be renewed, else can lead to application downtime.

+With [Managed Service Identity (MSI)](https://docs.microsoft.com/en-us/azure/app-service/app-service-managed-service-identity), both these problems are solved.
+This sample shows how a Web App can authenticate to Azure Key Vault without the need to explicitly create an Azure AD application or manage its credentials.
+* Here's another sample that shows how to deploy an ARM template from an Azure VM with a Managed Service Identity (MSI) - [https://github.com/Azure-Samples/windowsvm-msi-arm-dotnet](https://github.com/Azure-Samples/windowsvm-msi-arm-dotnet)

 ## Prerequisites
 To run and deploy this sample, you need the following:
-1. Azure subscription to create an App Service and a Key Vault.
+1. An Azure subscription to create an App Service and a Key Vault.
-2. [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) (To run the application on your local development machine)
+2. [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to run the application on your local development machine.

-## Step 1: Create an App Service with a Managed Service Identity (MSI), a Key Vault, and grant the App Service access to the Key Vault.
+## Step 1: Create an App Service with a Managed Service Identity (MSI)
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fazsamples.blob.core.windows.net%2Ftemplates%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-Use the "Deploy to Azure" button to deploy an ARM template to create these resources.
-In addition to creating an App Service and Key Vault, the ARM template also grants the App Service access to fetch secrets from the Key Vault.
+Use the "Deploy to Azure" button to deploy an ARM template to create the following resources:
+1. App Service with MSI.
+2. Key Vault with a secret, and an access policy that grants the App Service access to **Get Secrets**.

 Review the resources created using the Azure portal.
 You should see an App Service and a Key Vault.
 View the access policies of the Key Vault to see that the App Service has access to it.

 ## Step 2: Grant yourself data plane access to the Key Vault
-Using the Azure Portal, in the Key Vault's access policies, grant yourself **Secret Management** access to the Key Vault.
+Using the Azure Portal, go to the Key Vault's access policies, and grant yourself **Secret Management** access to the Key Vault.
 This will allow you to run the application on your local development machine.

+1. Click your Key Vault name in “Search Resources dialog box” in Azure Portal.
+2. Select "Overview", and click on Access policies
+3. Click on "Add New", select "Secret Management" from the dropdown for "Configure from template"
+4. Click on "Select Principal", add your account
+5. Save the Access Policies

 ## Step 3: Clone the repo
 Clone the repo to your development machine.

 The project has two Nuget packages added in addition to the ones that a default Web App has.
 These are:
-1. Microsoft.Azure.Services.AppAuthentication - this is in Preview and makes it easy to fetch access tokens for service to Azure service authentication scenarios.
+1. Microsoft.Azure.Services.AppAuthentication (preview) - makes it easy to fetch access tokens for Service-to-Azure-Service authentication scenarios.
-2. Microsoft.Azure.KeyVault - contains methods for interacting with Azure Key Vault.
+2. Microsoft.Azure.KeyVault - contains methods for interacting with Key Vault.

 The relevant code is in WebAppKeyVault/WebAppKeyVault/Controllers/HomeController.cs file.
 The AzureServiceTokenProvider class (which is part of Microsoft.Azure.Services.AppAuthentication) tries the following methods to get an access token, to call Key Vault:-
 1. Managed Service Identity (MSI) - for scenarios where the code is deployed to Azure, and the Azure resource supports MSI.